-Most bank transactions need to comply with AML laws, especially when a customer is opening an account and starting to use a specific financial service.
+Most financial transactions need to comply with AML laws, especially when a customer is opening an account and starting to use a specific financial service.

 The AML process aims to implement specific regulations to prevent suspicious financial activities.
 The core elements of an AML framework are risk assessments of clients, risk management systems, KYC (or customer due diligence) programs, and relevant reporting obligations.
 These are to be implemented as an AML compliance program.
 The system should be comprehensive, detailed, and well-planned.

-It might be easy to confuse AML and KYC to a layman.
-However, KYC is just a step that companies take in the broader AML framework.
-Nevertheless, implementing a KYC software might benefit companies within the general AML framework - for example, companies worldwide massively use KYC software as a reliable tool to detect fraud alongside customer verification.
+To a layman, it might be easy to confuse AML and KYC.
+However, KYC is just a step that companies take in the broader AML framework, using KYC software as a reliable tool to detect fraud alongside customer verification.

 Businesses need to follow specific requirements to develop a robust AML compliance program.
 They can achieve this goal successfully if they take into account the following:

-The business representatives should keep in mind that compliance must be the moral responsibility of each employee within the company, across all organisational structures.
+The business representatives should keep in mind that compliance must be the moral responsibility of each employee within the company, across all organizational structures.

-There are several factors that can impact AML compliance.
+Several factors can impact AML compliance.
 The key factors are local and regional laws, including applicable guidance and recommendations.
-Businesses should develop sufficient understanding of current legislative requirements and keep an eye on future developments - that, including having the right and trained staff on board, can help level up the development of AML compliance procedures.
+Business owners should understand current legislative requirements and keep an eye on future developments.
+This, and ensuring staff receive the correct training, can help level up the development of AML compliance procedures.

-Countries and regional actors, like the EU, update their frameworks from time to time to stay ahead of the curve and react to changes in the market.
+Countries and regional actors, like the European Union, update their frameworks from time to time to stay ahead of the curve and react to changes in the market.

-The authority for enforcement can change from country to country.
-For example, in the United States, the AML framework for financial institutions is provided by the Bank Secrecy Act and its implementing regulations, which gives the Treasury Department (acting through the Financial Crimes Enforcement Network aka FinCEN) the power to enforce AML obligations coming from the Bank Secrecy Act.
+The authority for enforcing AML laws can change from country to country.
+For example, in the United States, the AML framework for financial institutions is provided by the Bank Secrecy Act and its implementing regulations.
+This gives the Treasury Department (acting through the Financial Crimes Enforcement Network aka FinCEN) the power to enforce AML obligations coming from the Bank Secrecy Act.

 A good starting point for AML compliance in the digital world is online identity verification.
 KYC works with the main aim of identifying and verifying customers before letting them use your services.
 This should ideally be both convenient and understandable for the customer.

 Verification, in general, is the process of ensuring that individuals, who try to access your service, are who they claim to be.
-Usually, identity verification takes place when customers are being onboarded to a service and before they can have access to the services.
+Usually, identity verification takes place when customers are being onboarded to a service and before they can have access to it.

 Identity verification is generally mandatory for all entities which are obliged under the AML framework.
-As we already covered, local legislation together with rules and regulations enacted and enforced by government agencies require entities to follow a set of procedures to ensure AML compliance.
+As mentioned, local legislation, together with rules and regulations enacted and enforced by government agencies, require entities to follow a set of procedures to ensure AML compliance.
 Generally, approved KYC procedures can include ID verification, checking information against separate and reliable sources, such as database comparisons and background checks.

-Here at Veriff, we work hard to build trust online and make the digital world safer with the tools we are building daily.
-Take a look at our AML & KYC Compliance Solution that can help your team fight financial fraud effectively.
+Here at Veriff, we work hard to build trust online and make the digital world safer with the tools we’re building daily.
+Take a look at our AML & KYC Compliance Solution, which can help your team fight against money laundering and other financial crimes.